 Hyaluronic acid is an ingredient you should look for and will become familiar with in skincare.
 Also consider products rich with Vitamin A and green tea extracts, among others, to blast away those antioxidants.

 Question 3 - Are All Skin Care Products FSA Eligible?

-Many are individuals who have the ability to set aside funds for eligible expenses in the form of a flexible spending account (FSA).
+Many individuals have the ability to set aside funds for eligible expenses in the form of a flexible spending account (FSA).
 In the United States, for example, an FSA may come with many tax and other advantages, but the money can only be used for healthcare expenses.
 For some, this may put the skincare in something of a gray area, but you may be surprised.

-Many expenses ranging from visits to dermatologists to a wide range of skincare products you need for your personal health are eligible for FSA coverage.
+Many expenses ranging from visits to dermatologists to a wide range of skincare products you need for your personal health, are eligible for FSA coverage.
 You may need to consult a doctor or legal expert, but FSAs may cover a skincare product as long as it is FDA approved, prescribed, or even if it is used solely to treat a skin condition.

-If the primary purpose is to improve appearance over health, it will probably not be FSA eligible.
+If the primary purpose is to improve ‘appearance’ over ‘health’, it will probably not be FSA eligible.

 Question 4 - What Skin Care Products Do I Need?